kathyyu-google/vllm/docs/source/serving/openai_compatible_server.md

-Most chat templates for LLMs expect the `content` field to be a string but there are some newer models like `meta-llama/Llama-Guard-3-1B` that expect the content to be according to the OpenAI schema in the request. vLLM provides best-effort support to detect this automatically, which is logged as a string like *"Detected chat template content format to be..."*, and internally converts incoming requests to match the detected format.
+Most chat templates for LLMs expect the `content` field to be a string but there are some newer models like `meta-llama/Llama-Guard-3-1B` that expect the content to be according to the OpenAI schema in the request. vLLM provides best-effort support to detect this automatically, which is logged as a string like *"Detected the chat template content format to be..."*, and internally converts incoming requests to match the detected format.
 If the result is not what you expect, you can use the `--chat-template-content-format` CLI argument to explicitly specify which format to use (`"string"` or `"openai"`).